akinsam23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4-path- Created a script that prints the list of environment variables using the code 'printenv'

 Task 5-local_variables- Created a script that prints the list of local variables in cluding environment variables and functions.
 Using the code 'set'

+Task 6-create_local_variables- Created a script that creates a local variable with name as BEST and value as school, using the code 'BEST="school"'